TheBigBrainsCompany/TbbcMoneyBundle/README.md

 * subclass the MoneyFormatter and rewrite the getDefaultNumberFormater method to set a application wide NumberFormatter

-Using the TbbcMoneyBundle without doctrine
+Using the TbbcMoneyBundle without Doctrine
 ------------------------------------------

-You have to disable the pair history service in order to use the TbbcMoneyBundle without doctrine.
+You have to disable the pair history service in order to use the TbbcMoneyBundle without Doctrine.

 ```
 tbbc_money:
     enable_pair_history: true
 ```

-Note : you can imagine to code your own PairHistoryManager for mongodb or propel, it is very easy to do.
+Note : you can imagine to code your own PairHistoryManager for MongoDB or Propel, it is very easy to do.
 Don't hesitate to submit a PR with your code and your tests.

 Optimizations
 -------------

-in your config.yml, you can :
+In your config.yml, you can :

 * select the templating engine to use.
-By default, only twig is loaded.
+By default, only Twig is loaded.
 * define the decimals count after a unit (ex : 12.25€ : 2 decimals ; 11.5678€ : 4 decimals)

 ```yaml